Note: Single sign-on is a paid feature, available as part of the Business upgrade package. Learn more about Terraform Cloud pricing here.

 »Managing Team Membership Through SSO

-MemberOf attribute, users logging in via SSO are automatically added to the teams included in their assertion and removed from any teams that aren't included in their assertion.
-This overrides any manually set team memberships; whenever the user logs in, their team membership is adjusted to match their SAML assertion.
+When users log in through SAML, Terraform automatically adds them to the teams included in their assertion and automatically removes them from teams that are not included in their assertion.
+This automatic mapping overrides any manually set team memberships.
+Each time the user logs in, their team membership is adjusted to match their SAML assertion.

 owners team through this attribute.